Clifton Davis: Career

-Before becoming a successful actor Davis was a songwriter who wrote The Jackson 5's No. 2 hit "Never Can Say Goodbye."
-He appeared on Broadway as Valentine in Galt MacDermot and John Guare's musical Two Gentlemen of Verona, based on the eponymous Shakespeare comedy.
 He starred as barber Clifton Curtis in the mid-1970s television show That's My Mama with Theresa Merritt, Theodore Wilson, and Ted Lange.

 Davis co-starred with singer and Broadway performer Melba Moore on her musical variety television show.
 Later he made a guest appearance on the third episode of the first season of The Bobby Vinton Show in September 1975, singing "I've Got the Music in Me" and "Never Can Say Goodbye".
 He sang the Polish lyrics with Vinton to the show's theme song, titled "My Melody of Love".

 A triple heart bypass survivor, Davis participated in the "Superstars" celebrity TV sports competitions of the 1970s as well as made several appearances as one of the celebrity panelists on the game show Match Game.
 He appeared in the film Scott Joplin, in 1977.
 Davis made numerous appearances on several incarnations of Pyramid from the early 1970s to the early 1990s.

-From 1986 to 1991, Davis co-starred with Sherman Hemsley and Anna Maria Horsford as the Reverend Ruben Gregory in the sitcom Amen, which ran for five seasons.
+From 1986 to 1991, Davis co-starred with Sherman Hemsley and Anna Maria Horsford as the Reverend Doctor Ruben Gregory in the sitcom Amen, which ran for five seasons.
 Davis released one acclaimed studio recording in 1991 on Benson Records titled Say Amen.
 He also played the mayor of Miami in the 1999 film Any Given Sunday.
 Davis starred in Toronto and on Broadway in Aladdin, playing the Sultan of Agrabah.

+In October 2024, it was announced Davis had been cast as Vernon Dupree on the new CBS soap opera Beyond the Gates.
+The serial premiered in February 2025.